GeneralNeuritis/ComplexMatrix/README.md

   perhaps later versions of c++ got too top heavy with lambdas because everyone was thirsty for new syntax. the syntax is there if we need it.

+  the fireworks for the templates is at the bottom of "engine.cpp" and that where this implementation starts.

   dedicated to Terry Davis.